 Alexco maintains an SQL database of all Keno District drill and sample data.
 Each property was assigned an identifier to extract property specific subsets from the master database.
-All data was entered or imported into the database using Datashed database management software.
+All data was entered or imported into the database using Datashed database management software in 2010, and thereafter by direct digital input through data loggers.
 The Flame & Moth data was exported from the SQL database by scripted routine to comma delimited (csv) files, which were imported into Minesight and MapInfo software.
-The following drill hole files were generated: collar, survey, drill hole assay, lithology, mineralization, structure, stratigraphy, alteration, and geotechnical.
-During the 2010 and 2011 drilling programs, Alexco personnel conducted routine visual verifications to ensure the reliability of the drilling data, including a 100% check of the collar and survey tables and a minimum 10% verification of the remaining exported tables.
+The following drill hole files were generated: collar, survey, drill hole assay, lithology, mineralization, structure, stratigraphy, alteration, geotechnical and specific gravity.
+During the drilling programs, Alexco personnel conducted routine verifications to ensure the reliability of the drilling data, including a 100% check of the collar and survey tables and a minimum 10% verification of the remaining exported tables.
 The process uncovered a low level of data entry errors which were corrected.